microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl.md

 ## Is this the right control?

-Use a **PagerControl** control create an accessible navigation interface for views that have multiple pages to display.
+Use a **PagerControl** to create an accessible navigation interface for views that have multiple pages to display.

 ## Examples
 <!-- Use this section to explain the features of the API, showing